UmerMunir009/Real-Time-Quiz-App/README.md

 ## How to Run

-->Start redis on your linux
+- Start redis on your linux
-->Install dependencies
+- Install dependencies
-->Run API server
+- Run API server
-->Run Socket server
+- Run Socket server
-->Hit API using any tool to start quiz then quiz will be broadcasted to live users
+- Hit API using any tool to start quiz then quiz will be broadcasted to live users